Spherical VR photography

 Panorama Capture – Tips and Tricks

-Everyone who has at least tried to capture some stiched images with his smartphone will get to know the hassle of distorted parallax effects.
+Everyone who has at least tried to capture some stitched images with his smartphone will get to know the hassle of distorted parallax effects.
 Just have a look at this image I captured with the Google Nexus 5 and the onboard photo app:

 Looks quite impressive for a smartphone snapshot, right?
 But if you look closer, you will notice a lot of errors: The biggest ones are the displacements at the columns (top right) and the false assemblage of the tiles in the very foreground.